Hit enter after type your search item

 Not only you can remove all elements by using the clear method, but you may also remove specific elements by using the key in the del() method.

-See the example below with the same dictionary as I have been using in above examples:
+See the example below with the same dictionary that I have been using in the above examples:

 The code for deleting a specific element: